 - If you have completed a state-recognized pre-marital preparation course, you may be eligible for a discount on the license fee.

 - If you get a marriage license with your new name on it, this does not mean your name has automatically changed.

-- Official of a religious order or a deputy clerk or judge.
+- You can be married by an official of a religious order, a deputy clerk or a judge.

 Where to Obtain a Marriage License